Planning an international expansion?

 Day one commences with lectures on the theme of the session followed by a presentation by the host company on their international expansion.
 You get the opportunity to interview management at the host company on, for example, how they view sales, market, regulatory and patent issues.
 You also get the opportunity to pitch your business idea to each host company.
 Day two comprises more lectures and discussions on how this new knowledge will impact your company.
 You also get the time to work on your own commercialisation strategy during each session.

 In this video, program leader Olof Berglund explains further:

 There is no direct cost associate with participating in the program.
 Travel expenses may partly be reimbursed by EIT Health.

 Who can apply?

-The program is open for companies from across Sweden.
+The program is open for companies from across Europe.
 You should be at a stage where the product exists and sales have started.
 You should send two key people from your company to the course, of which one should be CEO.
 Your participation should be well-anchored in the board and a part of the strategic development of the company.
-We think it is positive if both sales and product development are represented and approximately 10 companies may take part.
-The program is largely run in English.
+We think it is positive if both sales and product development are represented.
+Approximately 10-15 companies may participate.
+The program is run in English.

 How do I apply?

 Please apply by 27 March 2019.

 For questions, please contact Olof Berglund, Program Lead for Go Global Medtech: